 A manifest specification must support different cryptographic algorithms and algorithm extensibility.
-Because of the nature of unchangeable code in ROM for use with bootloaders the use of postquantum secure signature mechanisms, such as hash-based signatures [I-D.ietf-cose-hash-sig], are attractive because they maintain security in presence of quantum computers.
+Due of the nature of unchangeable code in ROM for use with bootloaders the use of post-quantum secure signature mechanisms, such as hash-based signatures

+[I-D.ietf-cose-hash-sig], are attractive.
+These algorithms maintain security in presence of quantum computers.